emsesp/docs/docs/Configuring.md

   - **Log Level** sets the maximum log level for reported messages.
 The highest level is DEBUG which will send a lot of log data so use with caution.
   - **Mark Interval** will send out a special `mark` message to the SysLog.
 This is useful for timing events.

+## Setting up the Network

+The Network page allows you to connect EMS-ESP to your home network.
+You can choose between WiFi or Ethernet.
+EMS-ESP will auto-detect which and set the settings accordingly.
+Anything in the Board Profile will override these settings.

+### CORS (Cross-Origin Resource Sharing)

+CORS, when enabled adds new HTTP headers to each Web request to allow the Web API to make `fetch` and `XMLHttpRequest` requests across different domains.
+It disables the pre-flight check which follows the same-origin policy by default.
+See <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS> for more details.
+There is also a "CORS unblock" browser addon that works the same way.

+Enable this function when running in VPNs or you have other servers (like Grafana) running on other domains that are making calls to EMS-ESP's API.

 ## Setting up MQTT

 Most are self-explanatory and the settings that are specific to EMS-ESP are: